engycz/RFID-Tag-Guide/README.md

    * No, tags are digitally signed.
 Even if you modify the contents, the printer will reject any tags without a valid RSA signature
    * An [Open Source RFID Tag](OpenSourceRfid.md) has been proposed to allow anyone to create / modify their own tags.
 This must be adopted by printer manufacturers, or you can mod your own printer for support
  * **What are the next steps for this project?**
-   * Decyphering the rest of the unknwn tag content
+   * Decyphering the rest of the unknown tag content
    * Custom AMS firmware that allows custom tags to be read while ignoring the signature
    * See [Todos/Timeline/Next steps](#todostimelinenext-steps) for more info